ev-agelos/PyBook/README.md

 # Python-bookmarks
 Flask app for keeping all python related links in one place.

-Reason for creating this app was firstly keeping all Python(and not only) goodies that exist on internet, and secondly Flask is FUN! :D

 App is hosted on [PythonAnywhere](http://evagelos.pythonanywhere.com/)!

 ### Done: